ROSbot XL - quick start

 Turn on the robot and wait until it boots.

-Plug in one end of the Ethernet cable into your computer and another one to the adapter.
+Plug one end of the Ethernet cable into your computer and another one into the robot's Ethernet port.

 Set a static IP address on your computer for its Ethernet card in a